-Here is where you need to engage with Innovators and no other market segment.
-This phase typically covers months 1-6 in our 18 month timeline.
+This is the time when you need to engage with innovators and no other market segment.
+This phase typically covers months 1–6 in our 18-month timeline.

-These details are important but missing a lot of the context necessary to clearly distinguish who you should be interviewing as an Innovator in order to define your product roadmap.
-For example, if your ideal user is a Security Engineer, that user working at a large bank is very different from a user with the same title working at a Series C startup.
+Details about your ICP's pain, need, beliefs, etc. are important but missing a lot of the context necessary to clearly distinguish who you should be interviewing as an innovator in order to define your product roadmap.
+For example, if your ideal USER is a security engineer, the USER who works for a large bank is very different from a USER with the same title working for a Series C startup.

-To help you define your target market segments in enough detail to enable you to focus on the right segment at each phase in your product development, we’ve provided a tool to help you define your early market segments and get your GTM motion going.
-We’ll revisit this framework as we consider each of the three market segments, but for now we’re focused on Innovators.
+To help you define your target-market segments in enough detail to enable you to focus on the right segment at each phase in your product development, we’ve created this GTM Framework and Market Segments Tool to help you define your early market segments and get your GTM motion going.
+We’ll revisit this framework as we consider each of the three market segments, but for now we’re focused on innovators.

-Innovators are most prevalent in smaller private companies that are experiencing scale.
-They also exist at larger companies in centers of excellence or running specific initiatives within a larger department.
-Innovators look for opportunities to give feedback to start ups, so once you begin outreach they tend to have a response rate that is higher than average.
-They also exhibit good career progression in a specific domain (e.g., moving from data scientist, to senior data scientist, to a Director of VP role.
-They often post content or engage with the community in their area of expertise.
+Innovators also exist at larger companies in centers of excellence or running specific initiatives within a larger department.
+Innovators look for opportunities to give feedback to startups, so once you begin outreach, they tend to have a response rate that's higher than average.
+They also tend to exhibit good career progression in a specific domain (e.g., moving from data scientist to senior data scientist to a director or VP role.)
+They often post content on LinkedIn or Twitter or engage with the community in their area of expertise.

-Design Partners are also prevalent in private companies experiencing scale (Series B - Series D) as well as recently public companies (1+ years out from going public).
-They are similar to Innovators, but motivated much more by solving a specific business problem to gain a competitive advantage rather than just a desire to engage with you or the community around new ideas.
+In addition to private companies, you can also find design partners in public companies (at least one year out from going public).
+Design partners are similar to innovators but tend to be motivated much more by solving a specific business problem to gain a competitive advantage rather than just a desire to engage with you or the community around new ideas.

-Early Majority companies tend to be larger than the two previous groups (Series D - 3+ years as a public company).
-This group will ask for customer references, case studies, etc. to justify working with your company since they are naturally risk averse.
+Early majority companies tend to be in Series D to at least three years as a public company.
+This group may ask for customer references, case studies, etc. to justify working with your company since they are naturally risk-averse.
 They simply want to make incremental, predictable improvements in their workflows.

 A USER’s workflow is a series or set of tasks that comprise a key aspect of their job.
-For example, machine learning (ML) teams have a workflow that includes some combination of the following tasks.
+For example, machine learning (ML) teams have a workflow that includes some combination of these tasks:

-Data scientists do much of their work in the Python programming language in Jupyter notebooks or another IDE designed for data science.
+Data scientists do much of their work in the Python programming language in Jupyter notebooks or another IDE (integrated development environment) designed for data science.
 They use Python code libraries and other software tools provided by several of the major enterprise, SaaS, and cloud companies in the space.

 Some portions of each task are straightforward for data scientists.
 Some are not.
 For example, many data scientists do not know SQL.
 Therefore, transforming their Python code to make it ready for a production environment for Model Training presents a challenge.